dlaub3/blog/web/wai-aria/index.md

 announced without delay.

 **Important Considerations**:

-Overuse: It's crucial not to overuse `aria-live`, especially with the "assertive" value.
+- **Overuse**: It's crucial not to overuse `aria-live`, especially with the "assertive" value.
 If changes are announced too frequently or with unnecessary urgency, it can be disruptive and confusing for users.

-**Complementary Attributes**: Other attributes often used in conjunction with `aria-live` include `aria-atomic`, which defines whether the entire region or just the changed parts should be announced, and aria-relevant, which indicates what types of changes should be vocalized.
+- **Complementary Attributes**: Other attributes often used in conjunction with `aria-live` include `aria-atomic`, which defines whether the entire region or just the changed parts should be announced, and `aria-relevant`, which indicates what types of changes should be vocalized.

 ### `aria-relevant`